 When he responds to the debate, will the Deputy Leader of the House tell us what measures are being taken to reduce the number of such attacks, and to provide better protection for our police officers?
 He will remember all the excellent work that he did on the Home Affairs Committee when we considered these issues, but it would be good to know what the Government are doing.

 I intervene very briefly just to remind people that nowadays some police widows lose pensions when they remarry.
 I think that the House should take action to deal with that, because it is totally unfair.
 It does not apply throughout the country—it does not apply in Northern Ireland—but we must get this right: police widows deserve justice.

 The hon.
-Gentleman must have read my speech or hacked my emails, because he clearly knows that I am going to come on to the subject of police widows shortly, and I agree with him on that point and make it in my speech, but first I shall turn to the other issue of policing that I want to raise: the police funding formula.
+Gentleman must have read my speech or hacked my emails, because he clearly knows that I am going to come on to the subject of police widows shortly, and I agree with him on that point.
+Let me first turn to the other issue of policing that I want to raise: the police funding formula.